See CPU temperature Windows 10

 As far as the results we get are concerned, the single-thread performance test is an indication that serves as an approximate reference of the temperatures that a CPU can reach with a fast multi-thread load.

-A much more intensive multi-threaded test now lets us test the security of the CPU, but the perfect way to perform a full check is master it at a load of 100% for at least 30 minutes.
+A much more intensive multi-threaded test now lets us test the security of the CPU, but the perfect thing to do a full check is master it at a load of 100% for at least 30 minutes.

 That is why it is good to truly measure the temperature of a CPU by performing tests of different intensities, because we will be able to see how it behaves, if it registers any anomaly in terms of performance or temperature, and If you suffer from any serious security problem, such as crash, reboot issue, or blue screen of death.